MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-overview-v24.md

 ---
 # Upgrading to [!INCLUDE[prod_long](../developer/includes/prod_long.md)] 2024 release wave 1

 [!INCLUDE[prod_short](../developer/includes/prod_short.md)] 2024 Release wave 1 (version 24) is the ninth major release that is fully AL-based. [!INCLUDE[prod_short](../developer/includes/prod_short.md)] 2019 release wave 2 (version 15) marked the release in which C/AL was replaced by AL. The classic development environment, known as C/SIDE, was deprecated.
 From an application perspective, [!INCLUDE[prod_short](../developer/includes/prod_short.md)] is now extension-based only.
 The [!INCLUDE[prod_short](../developer/includes/prod_short.md)] base application is delivered as an AL extension.
-Also, application functionality that isn't related to the business logic has been moved into separate modules.
+Also, application functionality that isn't related to the business logic has moved into separate modules.
 These modules are combined into an extension known as the System Application.
-This change will influence how you do the upgrade compared to earlier releases.
+This change influences how you do the upgrade compared to earlier releases.

 ## Upgrade path

 Depending on your current version, a direct upgrade to version 24 isn't always possible.
-You may have to first upgrade to an intermediate version.
+You might have to first upgrade to an intermediate version.
 The following table describes the upgrade paths for supported versions:

 |  Source version  |  Path  |
 |------------|--------------|